petetroyan/petetroyan.github.io/_pages/research.md

   -Abstract appears in _**Proceedings of the 20th ACM Conference on Economics and Computation (EC19)**_

 This paper was previously circulated under the title "Obvious Dominance and Random Priority"

+# Works in Progress

+*Strategy-proof, Pareto efficient, and fair mechanisms for object allocation (with Marek Pycia)

+*Millipedes: A Toolkit for Simple Mechanism Design (with Marek Pycia)

+*Ranking Objects that Rank Back (with Thayer Morrill)